jdmonin/JSettlers2/Readme.md

 ### Creating JSettlers Player Accounts in the DB (optional)

-To create player accounts, run the simple account creation client with the following command:

-	java -cp JSettlers.jar soc.client.SOCAccountClient yourserver.example.com 8880

 Users with accounts must type their password to log into the server to play.
 People without accounts can still connect by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.

-For security we recommend that you set the jsettlers.accounts.admins property, otherwise any user account can create others.
+To create player accounts, for security you must set the account admins list property (`jsettlers.accounts.admins`) unless your server is in "open registration" mode where anyone can create accounts.
+Set the property in your `jsserver.properties` file or the server startup command line.
 See below for more details on listing admin usernames in that property.

+To create player accounts, run the simple account creation client with the following command:

+	java -cp JSettlers.jar soc.client.SOCAccountClient yourserver.example.com 8880

 In versions before 1.1.19, anyone could create their own user accounts (open registration).
 In 1.1.19 this default was changed to improve security: